HordLawk/YottaBot/README.md

 - [ ] command to manage emojis
 - [ ] automated punishments when reaching a chosen amount of another type of punishment
 - [ ] other streaming notifications for premium
-- [x] button to edit action reason in the command reply
 - [ ] command to add a sticker from an attachment
 - [ ] voice channels join and leave logs
 - [ ] add support for more payment methods to buy premium